-- Successful nominees will be informed by Cabinet Office before any announcement. - We are not able to provide progress reports or feedback on individual nominees.
-Nominators will need to check published lists (in the London Gazette, national newspapers or on gov.uk) to see if their nominee has been successful. - Nominations can take two years, or sometimes longer, to be fully considered.
-If you have not heard anything about your nomination after then, you may wish to consider sending us additional information about the nominee (see above). - More information on what happens after a nominee has been successful can be found here.
+- Successful nominees will be informed of their nomination by Cabinet Office before the announcement. - We will not be able to provide progress reports on individual nominees.
+Nominators will need to check published lists (in the London Gazette, national newspapers or on gov.uk) to see if their nominee is successful. - More information on what happens after a nominee has been successful can be found here.

-Who should I contact if I have any questions?
+Whom should I contact if I have any questions?

-• If you have any questions that are not answered above, you can email mb-bonours@dhsc.gov.uk and one of the team will get back to you.
+• Please contact the honours team (mb-honours@dhsc.gov.uk) and one of the team will get back to you.